|

 equipment and they all talk to each other and other pieces all over the world and can have thousands of nodes and each is connected to one or more others.

 ![]() Inside the data center - since it's the brain here - most of the pieces are connected by cables.
+There's wireless stuff of course but that's almost all clients with little effect aside from contributing low-level input.
 There may be a few hundred or couple thousand in some small ones and maybe tens of thousands in the really big ones.
-Hundred of thousands even.
+Hundreds of thousands even.
 They're generally kept in order like this: ![]() In a really sloppy one it might look like this but it would still work - I've seen some like that.
 Trying to troubleshoot a problem wouldn't be much fun but as long as nothing goes wrong it looks bad but doesn't do any harm. ![]() Did I mention that your brain has eighty-something billion components that all need to work together in order for you not to have some problems?
 Trouble doing things like eating and drinking and walking and talking not to mention driving a car.
 Your brain uses a few trillion - depending on how you count nueves - to make your body work and do things like eating and drinking and walking and talking and all the other stuff your body needs to do or you want it to do.
 Psych meds do things to your brain and nervous system.
-I suppose the general idea is that (to the doctor examining you whether or not) you asked for the examination) they aren't working rightand some chemicals are needed to fix the problem.
+I suppose the general idea is that (to the doctor examining you whether or not) you asked for the examination) they aren't working right and some chemicals are needed to fix the problem.
 So he prescribes some chemicals and you take them (or they inject them if you are their prisoner and won't cooperate) but either way they get the adjustment chemicals into you.
 I wasn't diagnosed as being in need of mental adjustment.
-In fact I wasn't diagnosed at all as I was effectively in an induced coma after experiencing multiple organ failure and some goofs by medical industry types.
+In fact I wasn't diagnosed at all as I was effectively in an induced coma after experiencing multiple organ failure due to some goofs by medical industry types.
 After about a month of me not looking like I wasn't going to recover the hospital dumped me in another one.
-This one was supposed to specilize in recovery and rehabilitation but in my case they had a funny way of going about it.
+This one was supposed to specialize in recovery and rehabilitation but in my case they had a funny way of going about it.
 Apparently while I was non-cognizant I did the usual non-cognizant things patients do - moving when they didn't want me to, trying to get out of the bed, pulling on the plethora of tubes and wires attached to me - so the doctor started putting stuff in me.
 Not sedatives of tranks (there were occasional some tranks) but psychomeds.
 Anti-psychotics mostly.
 The usual list was Clonazepam, Quetiapine, Haloperidol, Tramadol, Olanzapine, and about two dozen non-psych ones.
 Twenty to thirty drugs in me at once, twenty-four seven for months.
 Those five drugs there were in me constantly and another two dozen or so non-psych on top of them.
 What does that do to a person?
 Well, I asked Google (I know here are better ones and maybe I'll ask Grok later) and here's the general situation:

 Drug-by-drug breakdown: Clonazepam: A benzodiazepine, which is a powerful CNS depressant.
 It can cause sedation, impaired coordination, and slowed breathing.
 Quetiapine: An antipsychotic with strong sedative effects.
 It is a CNS depressant and also increases the risk of seizures and irregular heart rhythms when combined with other drugs.
 Haloperidol: A potent antipsychotic that can cause sedation and movement disorders, such as tremors and stiffness.
 Tramadol: An opioid painkiller that is also a CNS depressant and can increase the risk of seizures.
 Olanzapine: An antipsychotic that causes significant drowsiness and other CNS depressant effects.
 Primary dangers of this combination: Severe central nervous system (CNS) depression All five medications suppress the CNS, and their combined effect is magnified.
 This can lead to: Extreme sedation: Profound drowsiness and difficulty remaining awake.
 Respiratory depression: Life-threatening slowing or stopping of breathing.
 Coma: A state of unconsciousness from which a person cannot be awakened.
 Death: In severe cases, the combination can be fatal.
 Overdose risk: The risk of an accidental overdose is greatly increased when combining these drugs.
 Even when taken as prescribed, their cumulative depressant effect can be too much for the body to handle.
 Cardiovascular risks: Tramadol and quetiapine in combination carry a risk of irregular heart rhythms that can be life-threatening.
 Haloperidol, quetiapine, and olanzapine can all affect the heart and circulatory system.
 Serotonin syndrome: Tramadol, when combined with other psychiatric medications, can cause a condition called serotonin syndrome.
 This is a potentially fatal condition caused by excessive nerve cell activity.
 Seizure risk: Tramadol can lower the seizure threshold, and other medications in this combination can also affect brain activity, further increasing seizure risk.
 Gastrointestinal issues: Anticholinergic effects from the antipsychotics (quetiapine and olanzapine) can slow the digestive system, increasing the risk of severe constipation and potentially life-threatening bowel obstructions, especially when combined with an opioid like tramadol.
 What to do: If you or someone you know is taking this combination of drugs, or any combination of drugs affecting the CNS, seek immediate medical attention.
 This is a medical emergency.
 A doctor can assess the individual's condition and determine the safest course of action. |